asinsinwal/DevOps-Milestone-1/README.md

 ## Ansible Scripts:
+1. Driver script which installs Jenkins, creates and triggers build jobs for Checkbox.io and iTrust. [provision_jenkins.yml](https://github.ncsu.edu/onjoshi/DevOps_M1/blob/master/provision_jenkins.yml)

-1. The ansible script for deploying Checkbox.io on Ubuntu 14.04 server is contained in the file [provision_checkbox.yml]()
+2. The ansible script for deploying Checkbox.io on Ubuntu 14.04 server is contained in the file [provision_checkbox.yml]()
-2. The ansible script for deploying iTrust is contained in the file [provision_iTrust.yml]()
+3. The ansible script for deploying iTrust is contained in the file [provision_iTrust.yml]()

 ## Screencast: